uwayit/php-telegram-bot-service/docs/README.en.md

 **The bot can become infinitely functional if connected to MySQL and slightly configured**

-To install and obtain the full bot, you need to:
+**To install and obtain the full bot, you need to:**

-Download the entire repository.
+1. Download the entire repository.
-Specify the database access details in the root file MysqlConnection.php.
+2. Specify the database access details in the root file MysqlConnection.php.
-Change the constants to your preference in load.php (EMAIL, SERVICE_KEY, SERVICE_KEY_SOLD, SECURITY, SLACK, $SlackSet, tgdevId).
+3. Change the constants to your preference in load.php (EMAIL, SERVICE_KEY, SERVICE_KEY_SOLD, SECURITY, SLACK, $SlackSet, tgdevId).
-Execute install.php and follow its instructions.
+4. Execute install.php and follow its instructions.
 5. Set webhook **bots/base_hook.php** [faq](../docs/setWebhook.en.md)
 6. Pay attention to the restrictions and rules in the root and other .htaccess files.

+**Attention!**
+Up-to-date and more detailed instructions are available in [Ukrainian](../docs/README.ua.md)